 Florence Eliza Glaze is Associate Professor of History at Coastal Carolina; since arriving at Coastal in August 2003, she has served also as the chair of the History Department and as co-director of the University Honors Program.
 In Fall 2014 Glaze is teaching an Honors section of HIST 101 and HIST 302 "The Middle Ages."
-A strong advocate for study abroad, Dr. Glaze has led multiple CCU Study Abroad programs to Italy, England and Ireland.
+A strong advocate for study abroad, Dr. Glaze has led several CCU Study Abroad programs to Italy, England and Ireland.
 She is currently the International Programs Liaison for the Edwards College of Humanities & Fine Arts, and the project scholar for the University library's and Jackson Center's NEH/ALA-funded "Bridging Cultures: Muslim Journeys" series.

 In her teaching, Glaze explores the interstices between the intellectual and social history of the Middle Ages, including courses on the History of Western Medicine from Greek Antiquity to the Italian Renaissance; the Norman Conquests of England, S. Italy & Sicily; the Middle Ages; the Age of Crusades; Sexuality & Gender in Medieval Europe; Manuscripts & Archives; and the Byzantine Empire.